rnato35/rnato35/README.md

-# Hi there!
+#Hi there!
 I'm Renato 👋🏼

-⚡ Passionate about **cloud automation, Kubernetes, CICD, and scalable infrastructure**
-✍️ Writing about best practices to help teams deliver faster, safer, and smarter
+⚡ Building secure automation solutions with **AWS**, **Kubernetes**, and **Terraform** ✍️ Writing about DevOps practices, automation strategies, and cloud architecture 🔧 Helping teams streamline deployments and reduce infrastructure complexity

 ---